tarikguney/usa-visa-appointment-checker/README.md

 It logs into your account on https://ais.usvisa-info.com using your username and password and then scans the appointment page for availability.

 You can run the script regularly for timely alerts on new appointment slots.
-You can use `[crontab](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76)` in MacOS or [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) in Windows to run the script on a schedule.
+You can use [crontab](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76) in MacOS or [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) in Windows to run the script on a regular schedule.

 Optionally, you can configure it to send you or someone else email notifications about appointment availability.